 The National Academy of Needlearts offers certification for those interested in developing skills as a professional judge, juror, or critic of the needlearts.
 This program takes from one to two years to complete and begins with the candidate attending the Judges’ Certification Workshop held prior to the annual Assembly for Embroiderers.

 Judges’ Certification candidates are required to attend Judges’ Certification workshops, review a variety of books relating to needlearts, participate in judging on a trial basis in various venues, and submit written documentation about that work.
 Candidates will be mentored throughout the certification process.
 Part of this program includes an open-book written examination followed by a final interview with the Judges’ Certification Committee.

 The Judges’ Certification Program is open to any candidate who meets one of the following requirements:

-- Level II Teachers’ Certification from NAN
+- Level III Teachers’ Certification from NAN

 - Teacher Certification from another recognized needleart organization